sjtu-liao/three-body/README.md

 2. [Data](https://github.com/sjtu-liao/three-body/blob/main/roadmap/Data)

-This folder contains all the periodic orbits found and the classfications of the orbits for the two cases in the paper.
+This folder contains all the periodic orbits found and the classifications of the orbits for the two cases in the paper.

 3. [Model](https://github.com/sjtu-liao/three-body/blob/main/roadmap/Model)